All Episodes

 I think that's exactly right.

-I think it was frankly a mistake to go first with the repeal of Obamacare, think they should have moved with taxes.
+I think it was frankly a mistake to go first with the repeal of Obamacare.

 But that's right.

-But look, the point is I did see one Congressman and one of the ones who's retiring, he made a good point.
+But look, the point is, I did see one congressman, and one of the ones who's retiring, he made a good point.

-And see, he's got a he's got Republicans who are chronic defectors, and even even when you put on the line that look, all of us have got to get together on this because we promised we would do it, and even though you may dislike it, you can speak against it.
+And even when you put on the line that, look, all of us have got to get together on this because we promise we'll do it.

 And they don't.

-And so I think that's that's the reality.
+And so I think that's the reality.

 Well, you would think that in the old days, Pat, there used to be repercussions.

-You'd you lose your chairmanship.
+You'd lose your chairmanship.

-I I just think Mitch McConnell's lost all control, and I think it's probably time for another leader.
+I just think Mitch McConnell's lost all control, and I think it's probably time for another leader.

 I'll tell you what I'd do, Pat.